In a House of Lies

-In a House of Lies is the 22nd instalment in the Inspector Rebus series written by Ian Rankin.
-In a House of Lies entered the hardback chart at No. 1 on the first week of its release.
+In a House of Lies is the 22nd novel in the Inspector Rebus series written by Ian Rankin.

+Rebus, now retired and in poor health, is called in to revisit a cold case in which the body of an investigator is discovered in the boot of a car, secured with police-issue handcuffs.

 Plot

-Some boys discover a car with a long-dead body in the boot, in a woodland which has been the subject of a real-estate dispute.
-Rebus, now retired, worked the 2006 missing-persons case, which was, as everyone involved agrees now, badly handled; Rebus himself had tried to protect from publicity the missing man's lover, son of a detective inspector in the old Strathclyde Police, and had also been hoping to tie in 'Big Ger' Cafferty.
+Some boys discover a car with a long-dead body in the boot, in a woodland which has been the subject of a property dispute.
+Rebus, now retired, worked the badly-handled 2006 missing-persons case.
+He had tried to protect the missing man's lover, the son of a detective inspector in the old Strathclyde Police, and had also been hoping to tie in 'Big Ger' Cafferty.
 The murder inquiry now is handled by a team from Police Scotland, but Detective Inspector Siobhan Clarke and Detective Inspector Malcolm Fox are included.
-Clarke has recently been investigated by a corrupt pair of Anti-Corruption Unit cops for leaking information to a reporter, and she is being harassed by a mysterious person over a recent case which in fact she handled well.
+Clarke has recently been investigated by a corrupt pair of Anti-Corruption Unit officers for leaking information to a reporter, and she is being harassed by a mysterious person over a recent case.
 Rebus, at her request, re-investigates that case; he tangles with the ACU team, and hopes again to see Cafferty connected to the body-in-the-boot murder.

 Rebus is suffering from COPD and has given up cigarettes and almost stopped drinking alcohol.
 The book gives some attention to modern media and its potential for both public and private bullying.